Introduction to Statistical Computing

 and the Final Project.
 Lab assignments will be due by the start of lecture

-will be awarded.
+the following week.
 The Final Project, a Table and Figure created from your

 for the course.